Is It Normal To Not Have A Social Life?

 How therapy can help

 Again, there may be no cause for concern if your social life is limited but you feel content.
 However, for those who crave more social connection than they’re currently able to find, meeting with a therapist can be helpful.
-If you have difficulty connecting with others due to past trauma, social anxiety, low self-esteem, or another mental health issue, they can offer you a safe, non-judgmental space in which to express and process your emotions and learn healthy coping mechanisms for any symptoms.
-They can also help you build social skills if a lack thereof is contributing to the challenges you’re facing.
+If you have difficulty connecting with others due to past social trauma, social anxiety, low self-esteem, or another mental health issue, they can offer you a safe, non-judgmental space in which to express and process your emotions and learn healthy coping mechanisms for any symptoms.
+They can also help you build social skills if a lack thereof is contributing to the challenges you’re having.

 Some people who are experiencing social isolation live in rural areas, have difficulty leaving the house, or may simply feel intimidated at the prospect of meeting with a provider in person.
 In situations like these, online therapy may represent a viable alternative.
 A review of research on the topic indicates that there appears to be “no difference in effectiveness” between online and in-person sessions, so you can typically choose the format that feels best for you.
 With an online therapy platform like BetterHelp, you can get matched with a licensed provider with whom you can speak via phone, video call, and/or online chat to address the challenges you may be facing.